India Supera – Feathered Pipe Founder & Visionary

 After the death of India-who never could truly retire from her life’s work-Crystal hopes to carry forward India’s vision and expands it with her own vision of the Feathered Pipe Ranch to be a place of healing, love and inspiration for many.
 Anyway, what can you really do with a Bachelor’s degree in Theology but work as an Executive Director of the Feathered Pipe Foundation?

 Anne Jablonski – Feathered Pipe Foundation Board President

 Anne Jablonski joined the Board of the Feathered Pipe Foundation in 2011 after coming to the Ranch for Erich Schiffmann’s workshop for so many years running that everyone figured it was high time to put her to work.
 She was invited to the Board to translate her gratitude and passion for Feathered Pipe’s mission into action.
 She welcomed the opportunity to give back to the organization and place that played such a vital role in her search for meaningful ways to be of service to the world.
 She is eager to find new ways to support Feathered Pipe programs and initiatives that cultivate humanity’s deepest impulse to embrace humane and compassionate living.

 She lives in Northern Virginia, teaches meditation and yoga at Sun & Moon Yoga Studio, works part-time for a New York-based startup company, and is deeply dedicated to the ongoing humanitarian service work of the Foundation.
-Yoga piece of paper-wise, Anne is registered as RYT-500/E-RYT-200 with Yoga Alliance (YA) and is designated as a Yoga Alliance Continuing Education Provider® (YACEP®).
-In 2012, she completed the Embodyyoga® Mindful Yoga Therapy Teacher Training program presented under the auspices of the Veterans Yoga Project; she loves working with military veterans and other populations that benefit from the gift of trauma-sensitive yoga instruction.
+Yoga piece of paper-wise, Anne is registered with Yoga Alliance as E-RYT® 500, YACEP® In 2012, she completed the Embodyyoga® Mindful Yoga Therapy Teacher Training program presented under the auspices of the Veterans Yoga Project; she loves working with military veterans and other populations that benefit from the gift of trauma-sensitive yoga instruction.